gewarren/docs/docs/framework/wcf/feature-details/reliable-messaging-protocol-version-1-1.md

 #### Binding

-WCF provides a request-reply message exchange pattern using two sequences over one inbound and one outbound HTTP channel.
-This message exchange pattern can be mixed with the `Duplex, Addressable` Initiator message exchange pattern in a limited way.
+WCF provides a request-reply message-exchange pattern using two sequences over one inbound and one outbound HTTP channel.
+This message-exchange pattern can be mixed with the `Duplex, Addressable` Initiator message-exchange pattern in a limited way.
 WCF uses the HTTP requests to transmit all messages.
 All HTTP responses have an empty body and HTTP 202 status code.

 #### CreateSequence Exchange